 Despite the fact that erectile dysfunction (ED) can be a normal part of a man’s life, there are still men who are too uncomfortable speaking to their physician about it.
 ED is a very common problem for older men, and it’s estimated that half of men between the ages of 40 and 70 have trouble getting or maintaining an erection during intercourse.
-We’ve provided answers to the most common questions men are often too embarrassed to ask their physician.
+We’ve provided answers to the most common questions men with erectile dysfunction are often too embarrassed to ask their physician.

 - Is it normal to have ED?